FahmidulHaquee/AMI-Data-Cleaning/README.md

 ## License

-The license for this repository can be found [here](#LICENSE)
+The license for this repository can be found [here](#LICENSE.md)

 ## Acknowledgements

-Thanks to [Russ](https://www.linkedin.com/in/russhp/) for being my mentor on this project.
+Thanks to [Russ](https://www.linkedin.com/in/russhp/) for being my mentor on this project and teaching me the fundamentals of programming.

 ## Contact

-Please reach out to me on [LinkedIn](https://www.linkedin.com/in/fahmidul-haque-b7a96b123/) for any questions regarding this
+Please reach out to me on [LinkedIn](https://www.linkedin.com/in/fahmidul-haque-b7a96b123/) for any questions regarding this repository.